Kimskogfelter/Recipe-site/README.md

 - #### RECIPE DETAIL PAGE

   - If the user click on a recipe they are taken to the detail page of that recipe
-  - It shows the ingredients, instructions, rating and any comments that made
+  - It shows the ingredients, instructions, and any comments that made
+  - The user can press the heart icon to save a recipe to their own profile if they are logged in
+  - The user can leave a comment if they are logged in
+  - If any user have made a comment they are published at the bottom of the webpage, under the recipe

 ![picture of recipe detail page](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/safari-gallery-page.jpg)